beyarkay/masters-thesis/src/05_results.md

 <!-- prettier-ignore-start -->
 \begin{figure}[!ht]
     \centering
-    \includegraphics[height=5cm]{src/imgs/graphs/05_inf_time_vs_num_classes}
+    \includegraphics[width=\textwidth]{src/imgs/graphs/05_inf_time_vs_num_classes}
-    \caption{Inference times for each observation increases as the number of classes increase for HMMs and CuSUM, but that is not the case for SVMs and FFNNs.
+    \caption{Inference times per observation plotted against the number of classes in the classification task, with one plot per model type.
+Note that the scale of the y-axis is not constant due to the large range of inference times.
+Inference times per observation increases as the number of classes increase for HMMs and CuSUM, but that is not the case for SVMs and FFNNs.
     HFFNNs are not shown as they are not trained on fewer than 51 classes.}
     \label{fig:05_inf_time_vs_num_classes}
 \end{figure}
 <!-- prettier-ignore-end -->

-Hidden Markov Models (HMMs) have frequently been used in the literature for gesture detection and classification.
+As noted in the literature review, Hidden Markov Models (HMMs) have frequently been used for gesture detection and classification.
 Multi-class classification with HMMs require a one-vs-rest approach.
-This causes training and inference times to scale approximately linearly with the number of classes.
+This causes training and inference times to increase with the number of classes.
 HMMs explicitly model the progression of time via state transitions, and have shown promise in previous works.
-Their implementation will allow for a better comparison between the current and prior work.
+Their evaluation on the _Ergo_ dataset will allow for a better comparison between the current and prior work.

 Cumulative Sum (CuSUM) is a simple statistical technique that will provide a lower bound on the speed with which predictions can be made.
-While it is unlikely to outperform other, more sophisticated models, it will be useful as a baseline against which the inference speed of other models can be compared.
+While it is unlikely to outperform other models, it will be useful as a baseline against which the inference speed of other models can be compared.

-Some works in the literature do not attempt the detection of gestures in observations, and instead only attempt the classification of a gesture conditional on the event that there is a gesture present in the observation.
+It should be noted that some works in the literature do not attempt the detection of gestures in observations, and instead only attempt the classification of a gesture conditional on the event that there is a gesture present in the observation.
 That is to say, that every observation is assumed to contain one of a set of gestures.
-This does not reflect real-world usage, in which the vast majority of the observations do _not_ contain any gesture.
+This is a simplification of real-world usage, in which the majority of the observations do _not_ contain any gesture.
+This simplification greatly reduces the complexity of the task, as will be shown through comparisons of classifiers trained to predict 50 classes (which excludes the interstitial class 50) and classifiers trained to predict 51 classes (thereby including the interstitial class 50).

-One technique in the literature which has shown promise in dealing with both detection and classification is that of a hierarchical setup in which there are two models trained.
-The first model (the detector) is a binary classifier simply trained to detect if there is any gesture present in an observation.
-The second model (the classifier) is trained on only the observations containing a gesture, and is trained to classify which gesture is present.
+One technique in the literature which has shown promise in dealing with both detection and classification is that of a hierarchy of classifiers.
+In this setup, there are two models trained.
+The first model is a binary classifier simply trained to detect if there is any gesture present in an observation.
+The second model is trained on only the observations containing a gesture, and is trained to classify which gesture is present.

+The first classifier will be referred to as the majority classifier, as it classifiers the majority class.
+The second model will be referred to as the minority classifier, as it distinguishes the minority classes.

-To make a prediction with a hierarchical model, the detector is first queried with an observation.
-If the detector indicates that there is no gesture present, then the no-gesture class is returned as the model's prediction.
-If the detector indicates that there is a gesture present, then the observation is forwarded to the classifier.
-The classifier then predicts which gesture is present and this predicted class is returned as the model's prediction.
+To make a prediction with a hierarchical model, the majority classifier is first queried with an observation.
+If the majority classifier indicates that there is no gesture present, then the no-gesture class is returned as the model's prediction.
+If the majority classifier indicates that there is a gesture present, then the observation is forwarded to the minority classifier.
+The minority classifier then predicts which gesture is present and this predicted class is returned as the model's prediction.

 A Hierarchical Feed Forward Neural Network (HFFNN) architecture is tested, following the above procedure.
-Two neural networks are trained: one to detect if a gesture is present and another to classify which gesture is present (given that there is indeed a gesture present).
+Two neural networks are trained: one to detect if a gesture is present (the majority classifier) and another to classify which gesture is present (the minority classifier).

 Support Vector Machines (SVMs) have been used in the literature for glove-based gesture classification and so are evaluated here.
 SVMs do not natively support